-* Utilize IF/AND/and OR statements in order to manipulate data and finally...
+- Utilize IF/AND/and OR statements to manipulate data and finally...

-Your mission, whether you choose to accept it or not is essentially to take data from people who know data and don't know the business, and turn it into data for people who know business and don't understand numbers.
+Your mission, whether you accept it or not is essential to take data from people who know data and don't know the business, and turn it into data for people who know the business and don't understand numbers.

 For those of you who are just joining the party, that essentially says that if:

-The normalization process often involves only a few steps, all of which are quite easy, but EXTREMELY un-intuitive, and if you follow these steps, you'll either be done with the normalization process, or you'll be able to figure out how (all data dumps are dirty, but not all shit is created equal).
+The normalization process often involves only a few steps, all of which are quite easy, but EXTREMELY un-intuitive.
+If you follow these steps, you'll either be done with the normalization process, or you'll be able to figure out how (all data dumps are dirty, but not all shit is created equal).

-3. Ensure that multiple sources are all located on the same Excel workbook (basically, if you're pulling data from multiple places, that you paste them all into the same Excel file).
+- Ensure that multiple sources are all located in the same Excel workbook (basically, if you're pulling data from multiple places, you paste them all into the same Excel file).

-There are a few was of going about this, but in my experience the most useful is some combination of the following formulae:
+There are a few ways of going about this, but in my experience, the most useful is some combination of the following formulae:

-=MID which returns a specified number of characters from a defined point in the string
+=MID: returns a specified number of characters from a defined point in the string.

-=LEN which returns the number of characters in the string, and
+=LEN: returns the number of characters in the string, and...

 Assuming you've got some android in you, you notice that

-=right are basically useless if you need to break up a string (but can be useful if you wind up with a data dump that gives you a preset amount of garbage to throw away each time, or as a second step in this process).
-Instead, we're going to leverage the fact that Data Dumps are generally exported in Comma Separated Format (CSV) which means that there are going to be a lot of commas for you to set as "flags" where you want to break things up.
-Take the example I gave you before: Smith,Bob,8675309s.
+=right are useless if you need to break up a string (but can be useful if you wind up with a data dump that gives you a preset amount of garbage to throw away each time, or as a second step in this process).
+Instead, we're going to leverage the fact that Data Dumps are generally exported in a Comma Separated Format (CSV) which means that there will be a lot of commas for you to set as "flags" where you want to break things up.
+Take the example I gave you before:

-This is actually a particularly mean example because you're going to need to break it into three steps for which there are multiple solutions, simply because there's more than one comma to "put your flag down".
+This is a particularly mean example because you'll need to break it into three steps for which there are multiple solutions, simply because there's more than one comma to "put your flag down".
 One way you can go about it is as such:

-First use the "mid" function alongside the "find" command in order to separate the last name from the first name and ID, like so:
+First use the "mid" function alongside the "find" command to separate the last name from the first name and ID, like so:

 The result of this will be Bob,8675309, and the reason why the +1 is included is so that we don't include the comma (which would start this whole circus again)

-From there, you can repeat the steps on the newly created Bob,8675309 in order to obtain the ID.
+You can then repeat the steps on the newly created Bob,8675309 to obtain the ID.

 Once you have the ID number, if you return to the original string and perform